 When the Licensing Authority assesses the suitability of applicants and existing licence holders, it will have regard to our Hackney Carriage & Private Hire Licensing Policy, and our Policy on Warnings, Offences, Cautions & Convictions.

 The fees and charges applicable for a new applicant or for an existing driver to renew his/her Hackney Carriage & Private Hire (Dual) Driver Licence can be found here.

 Appointments are carried out in 15 minute slots on Thursdays and Fridays between 10:00 a.m. and 12:00 p.m. and from 2:00 p.m. and 4:00 p.m.
 Please ensure that you bring with you your completed application form and all of the other necessary documents as detailed within the Pack (i.e. the relevant documents to prove you hold a Right to Work in the U.K., the documents to assist the checking of your Enhanced DBS form, the documents to assist the checking of your DVLA Driver Licence form, etc).

 You will be seen by a Licensing Officer who will review your application, and commence the necessary background checks that form part of the application process.

 What happens after the Application Appointment?

-Once you have submitted your application and paid the application fee, if you are a new applicant you will be given information as to when you will need to attend our next Local Knowledge Test and Safeguarding Vulnerable Passengers Test.
+Once you have submitted your application and paid the application fee (see inside the application pack), if you are a new applicant you will be given information as to when you will need to attend our next Local Knowledge Test and Safeguarding Vulnerable Passengers Test.